 Exceptions include Block 30/32 F-16s at the Aggressor squadrons in Nevada and Alaska and Block 25 F-16s in training squadrons at Luke AFB, Arizona.
 Block 25 and Block 30/32 aircraft are concentrated in Air National Guard and Air Force Reserve Command units.
 A few Reserve Component units do already fly more advanced versions of the F-16.

 Block 60 And Beyond

 The F-16 Block 60, also known as the Desert Falcon, is the most advanced F-16 produced to date.
 An internal, forward-looking infrared navigation sensor mounted as a ball turret on the upper left nose is the main feature that distinguishes the Block 60 from previous F-16s.
 Both single- and two-seat aircraft carry conformal fuel tanks.

 The Desert Falcon’s increased-thrust GE-132 engine helps compensate for the increase in weight and payload over the basic F-16.
 Internal differences, on the other hand, add up to a huge improvement in capability.

 The present state of the F-16 encompasses a broad range of configurations.
-While the earliest F-16s perch atop poles for public display, others test the latest weapon and sensor technology.
+While the earliest F-16s perch atop poles for public display, others test the latest weapon and sensor technologies.
 Those rolling off the factory line represent the most advanced fourth-generation fighter produced today.
-Even though the F-16 has been flying for thirty years, its evolution continues to build on the fundamental strengths of its original design.
+Even though the F-16 has been flying for forty years, its evolution continues to build on the fundamental strengths of its original design.